Fucus asparagoides (Bonnemaisonia asparagoides) 1811

 Ellen’s drawings are exquisite, with an incredible level of detail, and great accuracy.
 This is a high quality print with careful colour balancing that does justice to the original.
 We show a low resolution image here, for obvious reasons.

 This print is taken from the one drawing owned by the Hutchins family.
 It was one of the images displayed in Bantry House in the first ever exhibition of Ellen Hutchins’ drawings in the Republic of Ireland, August 2015.
-The original drawing was shown in the Pop Up exhibition during the Ellen Hutchins Festival, and will feature again in this in the Festival in Heritage Week, 19-27 August 2017.
+The original drawing has been shown in the Pop Up exhibitions during the Ellen Hutchins Festivals, and will next be shown in an Archives Session at the Boole Library, University College Cork on Tuesday 6th November 2018.
 The Print Edition is limited to 200, to reflect the 200th anniversary of Ellen’s death.

 On Ellen’s plant list, of over 1100 plants she identified and listed in the Bantry Bay area, she noted that she found Fucus asparagoides at Ardnagashel.
 This was her brother Arthur’s home, and where she lived for the last nine months of her life, dying there on 9th February 1815.